 The Initial Assessment of this Application was advertised for public comment between 20 October 2004 and 1 December 2004.
 A total of six submissions were received during this period and a summary of these is included in Attachment 3 to this Report.
 Three submitters support the approval of corn line DAS-59122-7, one submitter objected to approval of corn line DAS-59122-7.
-The remaining two submitters did not express a preference at this stage.
+The remaining two submitters did not express a preference at that stage.
 FSANZ carried out an assessment of the Application, including a safety assessment of the food, taking into account the comments received in the first round of consultation.
-These issues have been addressed in section 5.3 above.